Updated July 2026: added the 100 free requests starting option and refreshed the official X API pay-per-use cost comparison.

 Level 3: Track keywords, hashtags, and search queries

 Account-based monitoring catches what known sources say.
 Keyword-based monitoring catches what anyone says about your topic.
-Use /search-tweets with order: "latest" to get chronological results.
+Use the /search-tweets endpoint with order: "latest" to get chronological results.

 import requests